What is Hovercraft cruising?

 The most common question people ask about hovercraft is “will it float if the engine stops?” – the answer is YES, cruising hovercraft have full positive buoyancy and can be safely stopped on water indefinitely (fishing and just floating around are popular activities).

 You can buy a new cruising hovercraft from several UK Manufacturers – take a look at the Hovercraft Suppliers Page.
 Seemingly bargain craft sometimes appear on eBay but they are best avoided unless the seller can demonstrate that it IS actually a cruising hovercraft and not just a toy!
 Take a look at the HCGB Buyers Guide – it contains very useful information on second hand hovercraft and some of the pitfalls to avoid when buying.

 An alternative is to build your own hovercraft – it’s not quite as daunting as it might sound!
 With good plans, components or kit it is fairly straightforward.
 Unless you have extensive knowledge of hovercraft we strongly recommend that you don’t try to design your own!
 They are more complicated than they might look!

 How do I learn to drive a hovercraft?

 It actually isn’t too difficult to master the basics once you get over the initial “floating around out of control” stage!
-Check out the which will quickly get you past the first stage and also provide you with very important safety knowledge.
-The also run many suitable safety courses – the most appropriate for hovercraft use are “Basic Navigation and Safety” and the “Marine Radio – (Short Range Certificate)” courses.
+Check out our Introduction to Cruising Document which will quickly get you past the first stage and also provide you with very important safety knowledge.
+The RYA also run many suitable safety courses – the most appropriate for hovercraft use are “Basic Navigation and Safety” and the “Marine Radio – (Short Range Certificate)” courses.